-- Astra REST API: Use the DataStax Astra REST API to create an authorization token and begin interacting with your databasedatabase - A group of distributed instances for storing data.
+- Astra REST API: Use the DataStax Astra REST API to create an authorizationauthorization - Process of establishing permissions to database resources through roles. token and begin interacting with your databasedatabase - A group of distributed instances for storing data.
 Each paid Astra database has at least three instances..

 - DataStax Developer Studio: Each Astra database embeds a DataStax Developer Studio instance that is automatically configured for interactive CQL commands.
 Kickstart development with the included Developer Studio notebooks.

 - DataStax Bulk Loader: Use DataStax Bulk Loader (dsbulk) to load and unload data into your Astra database.
 You can load data from a variety of sources and unload data from DSE or DDAC databases for transfer, use, or storage of data.

 - Metrics dashboards: Use the integrated metrics dashboards to view health metrics that include information regarding latency and throughput to the database.
 These metrics provide insights into the performance of the database and how workloads are distributed.

 Use this FAQ to find answers to common questions and get help for DataStax Astra.